hapostgres/pg_auto_failover/docs/ref/reference.rst

      The ``--auth`` option allows setting up authentication method to be used for connections from data nodes with ``autoctl_node`` user.
-     If this option to be used, please make sure password is manually set on the monitor, and appropriate setting is added to `.pgpass` file on data node.
+     If this option is used, please make sure password is manually set on the monitor, and appropriate setting is added to `.pgpass` file on data node.

+     See :ref:`pg_auto_failover_security` for notes on `.pgpass`

   - ``pg_autoctl run``